Cecile Abish: Photography

-Abish also participated in "Deconstruction/Reconstruction: The Transformation of Photographic Information Into Metaphor", an art exhibition focused on photomanipulation.
+Abish participated in "Deconstruction/Reconstruction: The Transformation of Photographic Information Into Metaphor", an art exhibition focused on photomanipulation.
 The exhibition featured artists by manipulating different photographs and reconstructing them into one.
 Specifically for Abish, multiple photographs were taken and were essentially cut into jigsaw puzzle pieces, which were then rearranged and reassembled to create new works, such as Firsthand.
 Abish also took photographs of museum interiors, which were used in Walter Abish's writing work What Else? to accompany the museological tone of the book.
 Many of Abish's photographs are silver gelatin prints.